xnullzz/wg-checker/README.md

 **Please notice!** This test is used only for client configuration files, it is not used for checking syntax.
 The main workflow of the script is pretty simple: Putting configuration file into internal /etc/wireguard directory -> Trying to run the wg-quick up *.conf -> Checking if Endpoint IP and ifconfig.me IP are same

-## How It Works

-WireGuard Configuration Checker sets up a simple Docker container with WireGuard installed.
-It then attempts to establish a connection using the provided WireGuard configuration file.
-Upon completion, it provides feedback regarding the success or failure of the connection attempt.

 ## Why docker?

 Docker containerization provides a fast and easy way to isolate the wireguard from the host machine network, which gives a good way to check configuration availability without disturbing the current network setup.